 Hurricanes: A pair of three-game winning streaks wrapped around two overtime defeats in which Carolina still picked up all-important points, and all of a sudden a playoff spot is well within sight.
 The Hurricanes will try to match their season high with a fourth straight win on Thursday.
 They needed a shootout Tuesday to claim a 6-5 victory over the Flames, who rallied from a three-goal deficit.
 Jussi Jokinen scored twice in his return from injury and rookie Jeff Skinner was the deciding factor in the penalty-shot tiebreaker.

-"Tonight wasn't the greatest game, but you've got to find ways to win because you can't be perfect every night," said Tuomo Ruutu
+"Tonight wasn't the greatest game, but you've got to find ways to win because you can't be perfect every night," said Tuomo Ruutu, who also scored.

 "It's definitely disappointing," said Miller, who stopped 28 shots.
 "If we're going to compete with the top teams and win the necessary amount of games to make the playoffs, we have to be better in certain areas."